-For students that read the mini lectures and post potential short answer question that could be used in an exam

-Lecture schedule (lectures will be posted prior to class)

-I have given topic numbers rather than dates.
+post potential short answer question based on student mini talk assignment which could be used in an exam as a short answer.
+Posted by Dec 1 by 5 pm.
+One or more of these questions will be used in the final exam Lecture schedule (lectures will be posted prior to class).
+Some topics may include student led discussions regarding assigned readings or posted lecture material I have given topic numbers rather than dates.
 More than one topic may be covered in one lecture.
 Most topics will be covered over more than one lecture as the topics are very broad in nature.
 If I am covering a paper that relates to the topic, the paper will be posted at least four days prior to allow you time to look at the paper.

-Topic 1: Introduction/ overview to the fungal Kingdom and characteristics of fungi:

-- Diversity of Fungi and fungal-like organisms

-- The interrelationship of fungi and other organisms, economic importance Topic 2: Overview of plant and animal (including insect and fish) pathogens:
+Topic 1: Introduction/ overview to the fungal Kingdom and characteristics of fungi: - Diversity of Fungi and fungal-like organisms - The interrelationship of fungi and other organisms, economic importance Topic 2: Overview of plant and animal pathogens:

-- Host-pathogen interactions
+• Host-pathogen interactions

+6%

 - role of virulence factors:

-- role in agriculture/farming

 - biological control

 Topic 3: Human pathogens

 • Major fungal disease of humans

 Topic 4 Treatment of mycoses with emphasis on human infections

 - Diagnosis

 - Role of immune system

-- Clinical implications
+- Clinical implications/resistance

-If you have an interest in a particular area you wish to see covered let me know in advance and i will try to incorporate the topic into my lectures
+If you have an interest in a particular area you wish to see covered let me know in advance and I will try to incorporate the topic into my lectures